nuneskris/nuneskris.github.io/_publications/Measure-Data-Architecture.md

 <img width="964" alt="image" src="/images/publications/datadomain.png">

-Reaching escape velocity for collecting data ...
+Achieving escape velocity in collecting data for conducting a strategic gap analysis and measuring alignment to initiatives can be tricky.
+A straightforward scoring system is essential for identifying key gaps within a data domain, such as technology limitations, process inefficiencies, skills shortages, and cultural challenges.
+By addressing these gaps through targeted initiatives, the organization can progress toward a more efficient, data-driven warehouse operation, better equipped to meet the demands of modern supply chain management.

 Below is an example of a strategic gap analysis focused on the data domain related to warehouse operations within an organization.
-This analysis identifies current and desired future states, gaps, and strategic initiatives to close those gaps.
+This analysis identifies the current and desired future states, gaps, and strategic initiatives to close those gaps, aiming to optimize warehouse operations, reduce costs, and improve inventory accuracy through data-driven insights.

-Scenario
-Organization: A logistics and supply chain company aiming to optimize warehouse operations, reduce costs, and improve inventory accuracy using data-driven insights.

-## Current State Assessment
+# Current State Assessment

 | Dimension | Score | Justification for current capability |
 |-------- |-------- |-------- |